abhisheknaik96/abhisheknaik96.github.io/index.md

 ## [Recent News](#news)

+- (April 2023) Oral presentation of my internship work on RL in recommender systems at a workshop in WWW'23 at Austin
 - (Jun 2022) Started an internship at Google Brain
 - (Apr 2022) Passed my PhD candidacy exam!
 - (Mar 2022) Paper accepted at RLDM 2022